-Significant assets in a deceased’s sole name, in the majority cases, will require probate.
-Therefore it is necessary for a house to go to probate before it can be sold or inherited.
+Significant assets in a deceased’s sole name, in the majority of cases, will require probate.
+Therefore, it is necessary for a house to go to probate before it can be sold or inherited.
 This results in a change of ownership being registered at the Land Registry.
 Probate property can mean that the property is part of an estate that is going through the process of obtaining a grant of probate.
-Probate has two main functions;
+Probate has two main functions:

 1) To provide HMRC with an understanding of what the deceased’s estate is made up of and its value for inheritance tax purposes.
-As a property is often the most expensive asset that a person owns, it is also the main contributor to an estates inheritance tax liability.
+As property is often the most expensive asset that a person owns, it is also the main contributor to an estates inheritance tax liability.
 Sometimes the value of the property alone is enough to incur inheritance tax.
-Therefore, HMRC require an Inheritance tax form to be completed during the probate application.
-This is so they can be sure there is no tax to pay on the estate or that they are receiving the correct amount in tax from the estate.
+Therefore, HMRC requires an Inheritance tax form to be completed during the probate application.
+This is so they can be sure there is no tax to pay on the estate or that they are receiving the correct amount in tax.

 When can a probate property be sold?

-A probate property can be sold at any point after a grant of probate has been obtained.
+Probate property can be sold at any point after a grant of probate has been obtained.
 It can take months to find a buyer so probate properties are often put up for sale during the probate process.
 A house can be “sold” during probate but the sale can only be completed after a grant of probate has been issued.
-This means the probate property can be marketed, a buyer found and a sale agreed but the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.
+This means the probate property can be marketed, a buyer found and a sale agreed.
+However, the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.